 |January – March||April – June||July – September||October – December|

-What is included/excluded in the “Amazon” category?
+What is included and excluded in the Walmart category?

-Tips for maximizing your 5% cash back
+Tips for maximizing your 5% cash back in Q4

 Comparing Chase and Discover bonus categories

-Chase vs. Discover cash back categories 2020
+Chase vs. Discover cash back categories 2021

-|January – March||Gas stations, select streaming services and phone, cable and internet services||Grocery stores, Walgreens and CVS|
+|January – March||Select streaming services, phone, cable and internet services, wholesale clubs||Grocery stores, Walgreens and CVS|

-|July – September||Amazon and Whole Foods Market||Restaurants and PayPal|
+|July – September||Grocery stores and select streaming services||Restaurants and PayPal|

-|October – December||TBA||Amazon.com, Target.com and Walmart.com|
+|October – December||Walmart and PayPal||Amazon.com, Target.com and Walmart.com|

-Which card offers the best deal?
+Which card offers the better deal?